Best Practices for Preventing Accidental Data Leakage

 Selecting Appropriate Security Type for Groups

 During the creation of a group via the Netwrix Directory Manager Portal, you can designate the security type as Private, Semi-Private, or Public.
 This classification, serving as a pseudo attribute within Netwrix Directory Manager, governs the permission levels for joining the group.
-It is always recommended to choose Private as the Security Type for sensitive groups.
+Choose Private as the Security Type for sensitive groups.

 - Private – A closed group where the group owner solely determines group membership.